Tuck Muntarbhorn

 Surgical Landscapes

-Muntarbhorn’s practice further extends into painting, particularly in their 'Red Spine' (2024) series, where they transform gelatin silver prints into painterly canvases.
-In this series, Muntarbhorn applies cadmium red oil paint onto their gelatin silver prints, a gesture inspired by Barnett Newman's 'Onement I' (1948) and Lucio Fontana's iconic spatial slashes.
-Using inherited surgical tools alongside a palette knife, they "perform surgery" on the photograph, making each incision a deliberate act of creation and reflection.
-This practice mirrors their grandfather’s life-extending surgeries, encapsulating the artist’s desire to extend life and medical connections through their work.
+Muntarbhorn’s practice further extends into painting, particularly in the 'Red Spine', Blue Spine ' and Gold Spine series, where gelatin silver prints are transformed into painterly canvases.
+Muntarbhorn applies oil paint onto the gelatin silver prints – a gesture inspired by Barnett Newman's 'Onement I' (1948) and Lucio Fontana's iconic spatial slashes.
+Using inherited surgical tools alongside a palette knife, "surgery is performed" on the photograph, making each incision a deliberate act of creation and reflection.
+This practice mirrors Muntarbhorn's grandfather’s life-extending surgeries, encapsulating the artist’s desire to extend life and medical connections through their work.

 Red Spine I